 Why You May Need to Wear an Adult Diaper in Public

-It is one thing to wear pads or incontinence underwear overnight in the privacy of your home.
+It is one thing to wear pads or incontinence underwear overnight in the privacy of your bed at home.
 Because under these conditions, it's relatively easy to keep your bladder control issues to yourself.

 However, incontinence can manifest in people at different times of the day, and it does not mean you need to stay at home.
 For example, daytime incontinence can occur in older adults because: